 - Not only are certain dietary fats, like those found in beef, healthy in moderation; the fats also provide a feeling of fullness.
 When you’re not feeling hungry, you’ll have less compulsion to eat junk foods.
 Another benefit here is that the body takes a while to fully digest beef, which adds another dimension to its craving crushing properties.

-Cottage cheese– A high- quality, protein- packed food that helps raise metabolism.
-Since it is a dairy product, cottage cheese boasts a great nutrient profile that includes a hefty dose of calcium, which has been shown to signal the body to use more body fat as fuel.
+A high- quality, protein- packed food that helps raise metabolism.
+Since it is a dairy product, cottage cheese boasts a great vitamin and nutrient profile that includes a hefty dose of calcium, which has been shown to signal the body to use more body fat as fuel.
 In fact, calcium has also shown to play a role in prevention of body fat accumulation.
 (If you never out it on, you never have to take it off!)

 - Because of cottage cheese’s high casein content (a slowly digested form of protein), cottage cheese is another junk food craving killer.
 Cottage cheese is great for times when you’re busy and you know you’ll have quite a few hours to go before the next meal.